 Drug schedules were established with Congress passing the Comprehensive Drug Abuse Prevention and Control Act of 1970, otherwise known as the Controlled Substances Act (CSA).
 Schedules are used to rank or classify drugs according to their potential for abuse and currently accepted medical use in treatment.

 The standards and schedules established under Florida Statute § 893.03 are largely similar to the federal schedules.
 Florida has the following five schedules:

-Were you arrested in Florida for alleged actual or constructive possession of an illegal drug?
+Were you arrested in Florida for alleged actual or constructive possession of an illegal drug or possibly arrested in Cap Canaveral while about a cruise ship?
 You can give yourself the best chance of the most favorable outcome to your case by immediately retaining legal counsel.